papicella/conftest-snyk-demos/README.md

 rule_map = ["HardcodedPassword", "Sqli"]
 ```

-_Note: THis policy file simply checks if we have at least 1 Sql Injection or Hardcode Password Rule Vulnerability.
+_Note: This policy file simply checks if we have at least 1 Sql Injection or Hardcode Password Rule Vulnerability.
+You can add further rules and increase the thresholds rather than just break the policy on a single vuln as shown in the examples above.

 The full rule set of snyk code is [here](https://docs.snyk.io/scan-applications/snyk-code/security-rules-used-by-snyk-code)_

 - Run it as follows